doodymartin/AtmProj/README.md

 -------------------------------------------
 Tests / Business requirement Validation
 -------------------------------------------
-ATM Engine Service layer methods have a high % coverage.
+ATM Engine Controller and Service layer methods have a high % coverage.

+TODO : More detailed junit test coverage is required for edge cases in both the controller and Service layers.

 -------------------------
 Performance & Profiling